fac-members/fac-slides/src/slides/information-evening/fac23-application-update.md

 ### Interviews with employers before the course begins

 - Held during the pre-apprenticeship
-- For winter 2022 cohort, interviews are in October/November
+- For winter 2022 cohort interviews are in November/December

 ---